 Schedule an Appointment with a Member of Our Team

-We’re happy to speak with students and other members of the University community about our offerings and how to get involved off campus as a volunteer.
-During the academic year, to learn more about opportunities and get connected, feel welcome to set up an appointment with a peer advisor by emailing firstname.lastname@example.org.
+We’re happy to speak with students and other members of the University community about our offerings and how to get involved off-campus as a volunteer.
+To learn more about opportunities and get connected, schedule an appointment with one of the following UCSC Assistant Directors: